Things to do in Freycinet National Park, Tasmania

 Saffire Freycinet - luxury accommodation at Freycinet National Park, Tasmania

-If you’re looking for luxury accommodation near Freycinet National Park, Saffire Freycinet has recently won a ton of awards, including number 1 luxury hotel in Australia.
+If you’re looking for luxury accommodation near Freycinet National Park, Saffire Freycinet has won a ton of awards, including being the number 1 luxury hotel in Australia.

 We haven’t stayed there, but it looks and sounds spectacular.